jumpei328/english_activity/README.md

 ### 4.How will it work?

-Detect and colour past tense verbs according to type
+Detect and color past tense verbs according to type

 ### 5.What software will you use (if any?)